imjihuan/fuego/docs/rst_src/Adding_a_Board.rst

 If you are not using ARM, or for some reason the pre-installed arm toolchains don't work for the Linux distribution installed on your board, then you will need to install your own SDK or toolchain.
-In this case, follow the steps in [[Adding a toolchain]], then come back to this step and set the TOOLCHAIN variable to the name you used for that operation.
+In this case, follow the steps in :ref:`Adding a toolchain <add_toolchain>`, then come back to this step and set the TOOLCHAIN variable to the name you used for that operation.

 For other variables in the board file, see the section below.